spirosdim/NLP-Multilabel-Classification/README.md

 # NLP-Multilabel-Classification
-The scope of this project is to apply a number of tools on solving a deep learning task.
+The scope of this side-project is to apply a number of tools on solving a deep learning task.
 An NLP Multilabel classification problem is chosen.

 ## To DO: